This is Green Llama

 Learn about Blake and his research on how trees factor into Carbon Credits

-Hi, Green Llama lovers.
-I’m Blake Montgomery, and I am a student majoring in Biology at ETSU.
-This summer I have had the opportunity to work alongside Green Llama’s marketing department while also researching carbon offsets with ETSU’s entrepreneurship department.
-As someone who loves the outdoors, I was beyond pleased to spend my summer working with such eco-friendly people.
+I’m Blake Montgomery, a Biology major at ETSU, and this summer I had the unique opportunity to work alongside Green Llama’s marketing team while researching carbon offsets with ETSU’s entrepreneurship department.
+As someone who deeply loves the outdoors, working with a team dedicated to eco-friendly practices was truly inspiring.

 Leave a Comment